It’s grade A class – number one in its division.

 ValhallaRoom has been designed from a psychoacoustic perspective.
 Instead of creating a simplified physical model of a simplified physical space, Room generates early and late acoustic energy that provides the spatial and phase cues needed to create an “idealized” room impression.

-Updated to version 1.6.2 (Windows) and 1.6.7 (Mac)!
-VST3, signed & notarized Mac installers, macOS Ventura compatible, Intel/M1 native Mac builds, signed Windows installers.
+Updated to version 1.6.2 (Windows) and 1.6.8 (Mac)!
+VST3, signed & notarized Mac installers, macOS Ventura compatible, Intel/M1 native Mac builds, signed Windows installers, AAX updated for Apple Silicon Pro Tools.

 Twelve original reverb algorithims for a wide range of natural sounds ranging from tight ambiences and rooms up to vast modulated spaces.